RyutaroKawai/chatgpttowebsite/README.md

-This repository is for private profile sites using ChatGPT.
+This repository is for private profile site using ChatGPT.